funnbot/gmtk24/docs/ideas.md

 - destroying a city as godzilla
 - a tiny character on a leaf going down river rapids and you need to go back and forth or you need to balance it or you need to scoop out the water.
 - play as a tiny insect and you make the treck to find something important/ your home, and it takes like, 24 real time hours for the player to actually walk that distance.
+- Kinda like Evangelion, you protect a city in a giant mech
+- The mice that sew Cinderellas dress?
+- Something pickmin-like, Collectathon maybe
+- Creature building as a God
+- Making molecules
+- Being a leviathin class apex predator
+-
+-